-Tab-cel® has been predominantly evaluated in single-center studies under investigator-sponsored INDs held by MSK and in our EAP, utilizing different response criteria and endpoints from those we may utilize in later clinical studies.
+Tab-cel® has been predominantly evaluated in single-center studies under investigator-sponsored investigational new drug (INDs) held by MSK and in our EAP, utilizing different response criteria and endpoints from those we may utilize in later clinical studies.
 The findings may not be reproducible in late phase studies we conduct.
 For instance, the current protocol for our ALLELE study is designed to rule out a 20% ORR as the null hypothesis.
 This means that if the lower bound of the 95% confidence interval on ORR among patients receiving at least one dose of tab-cel® exceeds 20% at the end of the study, then the study would be expected to meet the primary endpoint for the treatment of PTLD.
 For example, assuming enrollment of 33 patients in a cohort of ALLELE, an observed ORR above approximately 37% would be expected to meet the primary endpoint for that cohort.
 In addition, our amended ALLELE study protocol includes an interim analysis as well as a final study analysis.
-Depending on discussions with regulators, we may, for example, file a marketing application on the basis of the final data.
-A marketing application based on interim data would impact the required ORR and may also result in post-marketing requirements that must be fulfilled.
+Depending on discussions with regulators, we may, for example, file a marketing application on the basis of interim data from a subset of the required patients or file a marketing application on the basis of the final data.
+A marketing application based on interim data would impact the required ORR, may impact the approved indication, and may also result in post-marketing requirements that must be fulfilled.
 Similarly, if conditional marketing authorization is granted from the European Commission, we may be subject to ongoing obligations, including the need to provide additional clinical data at a later stage to confirm a positive benefit/risk balance.